ColoredCow/portal/docs/installation.md

        - DB_WORDPRESS_DATABASE: The name of the WordPress database you want to connect to.
 For example `Coloredcow`.
        - DB_WORDPRESS_USERNAME: The user name which is define in the Wp-config.php.
 For example `root`.
        - DB_WORDPRESS_PASSWORD: If password is define set the password otherwise it should be null.
-       - DB_WORDPRESS_PREFIX  : The table prefix used by the WordPress installation.
+       - DB_WORDPRESS_PREFIX: The table prefix used by the WordPress installation.
 This is typically set to `cc_` by default, but it can be different depending on the configuration.
        - WORDPRESS_ENABLED: Set this to `true` to enable the integration with the ColoredCow website.
-If it is set to "false," the integration will not work.
+If it is set to `false` the integration will not work.

     ```sh
     DB_WORDPRESS_DATABASE=Coloredcow